kivattt/kivaserverutils/README.md

 This will also affect other commands like `/spawn`, since it's really an underlying issue with teleporting

 You can't place blocks beside protected regions when right-clicking a block in the region

+When `/maxhomes` is set to 1, all commands after the first sethome will fail and the player will have to manually `/delhome` every time

 # Other
 `/sethome` doesn't follow the naming convention `...set` because it's such a common command name in Minecraft servers